Stewart Murray Wilson: Public reaction to his release

-Wilson's release created a public outcry, led by former Whanganui mayor and broadcaster Michael Laws who was furious that Whanganui was being used as a 'dumping ground' for sex offenders.
-The Whanganui District Council was so concerned it filed proceedings with the High Court to try and prevent his being sent there.
+Wilson's release created a public outcry, led by former Whanganui mayor and broadcaster Michael Laws, who was furious that Whanganui was being used as a 'dumping ground' for sex offenders.
+The Whanganui District Council was so concerned it filed proceedings with the High Court to try to prevent his being sent there.
 After the High Court ruled against the council, Councillor Ray Stevens started a campaign to have Wilson banned from Whanganui shops.

 Media coverage about Wilson's release was extensive, with many journalists remarking that he had been dubbed the "Beast of Blenheim".
 How Wilson first came to be labelled the "Beast" is not known.
-Columnist Rosemary McLeod observed that the media generally cannot get away with such insulting terminology – but said nobody seemed to be protesting at Wilson being "dubbed in this way".
+Columnist Rosemary McLeod observed that the media generally cannot get away with such insulting terminology – but said nobody seemed to be protesting at Wilson's being "dubbed in this way".
 Jim Hopkins, a columnist for The New Zealand Herald noted for his humorous writing style, said: "We're never told who did the dubbery, but it is exceedingly kind of the media to advise us that it's happened."

 Victoria University professor Tony Ward, a clinical psychologist with expertise in sexual offenders, tried to allay the public's fears.
 The Howard League for Penal Reform was also concerned about "local bodies feeding moral panic and hysteria" and wrote to the Whanganui District Council stating it may issue a High Court challenge over Council steps to orchestrate the shunning of Murray Wilson.